HailToDodongo/tiny3d/docs/fast64Settings.md

   - Texture UV Generate
 - Upper
   - Cycle Type (1 Cycle, 2 Cycle)
+  - Texture filter
 - Lower
   - Set Render Mode?
-  - Render Mode (Opaque, Cutout, Transparent)
+  - Render Mode
+    - Blend: None, Multiply (aka Alpha)
+    - Z-Mode: Opaque, Interpenetrating, Decal
+  - Blend Color (if not set, the alpha value 128 by default in case of alpha-clipping)

 ### Libragon Mapping
 Most Settings will behave as expected, there are some exceptions which will be mapped to the closest libdragon equivalent.<br>